mapninja/Earthsys144/week02/04_TURN_IN_introducing_collections_and_pixels_in_earth_engine.md

 - **Dynamic World V1**, a near-real-time land cover dataset derived from Sentinel-2 imagery
 - **Hansen Global Forest Change**, a widely used dataset for forest loss and gain analysis
+- **Sentinel-2**, for natural color and color-infrared visualization

 ## Learning Objectives